419vive/NBA-Draft-Prediction-Machine-Learning/README.md

 This project demonstrates the power of data analysis and machine learning in transforming NBA draft predictions.
 Continuous learning and adaptation are crucial for success in rapidly evolving fields.

 ---
+Data Download
+For those interested in exploring the data used in this project, you can download the dataset provided by one of the authors from Kaggle.
+Click here to access the database.

 **Thank you for reviewing this project.
 For more details, please refer to the slides included.**